DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Sessions 81 - 03.26.2026.md

 - Abbot brought back Dmitri's secondborn son during funeral march.
 - Water in the back of town.
 Food at Dmitri's.
 - The Abbott serves Lathander and hadn't aged.
+- Adi re-ups telepathic bond.
+They are all meeting up at the church in an hour.

 Goals:
 - Get the seed from the werewolves.
 - Investigate the burgomaster's son.
 - Get water.
 - Talk to the Abbott

+**How we ended**:
+- Un and Virion and Irwin head to the watering hole.
+Gazebo and a little old lady washing her socks.
+- Veyllis and Adi heading to Burgomeister to check on son
+- Friend and Bonk are going on a dinner date.

+***Next Session***: April 23rd